Why define your core values?

 BEING PLAYFUL – exploring life in playful and sensual ways, dancing, feeling, smelling, singing, being in awe of everything there is.

 BEING CONNECTED – meeting someone and having a moment, laughing together, sharing stories, experiencing, feeling alive, touch, kisses, love.
-Connecting to animals and plants as well.
+Connecting to animals, plants and all life around as well.

 I hope this helped you to define your core values.